-Abstract Submission will be open on the 1st September 2020.
+Abstract Submission is opening on 1st September 2020

 Abstracts can be submitted under any of the 6 themes below: